-- Press MENU/EXIT on the projector or Menu on the remote control and then press ✓/▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Lamp Settings and press MODE/ENTER on the projector or ENTER on the remote control.
+- Press ▼ to highlight Lamp Settings and press MODE/ENTER on the projector or ENTER on the remote control.
 The Lamp Settings page is displayed. - 3.
 You will see the Equivalent lamp hour information on the menu. - To leave the menu, press MENU/EXIT on the projector or Exit on the remote control